onflow/flow/flips/20211007-transaction-fees.md

 - other computation parameters would be adjusted so that 95% of transactions would be below the current transaction prices.
 - add checks listed in the [Failing transactions](#failing_transactions) chapter (excluding those needed on collection nodes)

-This would mean that all the "happy path" and most of the failure paths are in place, but the computation metering is still very rudimentary.

 ### Step 4.

 Make collection nodes ignore transactions that cannot be paid for.